lichard49/Ionic-Beacon/README.md

 ## Server
 After running `ionic serve` in the project folder, navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

+If this is unsuccessful, you may also need to install an Angular dependency by running `npm install --save-dev @angular-devkit/build-angular`.

 ## Configure Platforms
 Before displaying the app, you'll need to download whichever platform you want to use to display the app.
 For iOS, run `ionic cordova platform add ios` in Terminal.
 Run `ionic cordova platform add android` for Android.